 Understanding how case management works in a country is a critical step in developing a CMIS, because such a system needs to reflect the laws, policies, and SOPs regulating case management, as well as workforce considerations (e.g., who carries out case management at what levels of the system).
 This informs what technology options ought to be considered, given the country context and set of services to be delivered.
 If SOPs for case management are absent, they will need to be developed as part of the CMIS.
+In some cases, implementing partners and NGOs working in child protection might also be collecting case management data and need to be considered in this process.
+Also, consider the child's identity and vulnerability (gender, sexual orientation, nationality, religion, etc.) and how that is expressed across physical, psychological, social, and cultural aspects.
+This will impact the data that will be collected about them and the interventions that are planned (See Perspective 3: Digital Design Considerations for more information about data privacy).
 The six steps of the case management process are illustrated in Figure 2.